Involve upper management in ERP implementation planning

 A new ERP system is a significant investment in time, money and resources.
 Not only are you paying for software and implementation, but you are completely overhauling your system processes.
 This requires major commitment throughout the business, it is not just another IT project.
 ERP implementation is a period of major change that needs attention, understanding, training, and buy-in in all departments and at all levels.

-Before a vendor is chosen, any software is installed, or any training takes place, there are several critical decisions to be made.
+Before an ERP vendor is chosen, any software is installed, or any training takes place, there are several critical decisions to be made.
 Most organizations try to plow through the planning process as fast as possible, but an extra week or two of planning can be the difference between smooth implementation and one that is hampered by avoidable mistakes.
 Upper management needs to have a hand in all stages of preparation and planning to avoid obvious mistakes.

 Establish an internal project team

 Appoint managers at the Executive, Project, IT and User team levels that have the influence and authority to get the rest of the company to buy-in.
 They should coordinate with the vendor to provide guidance at all levels.
-Every implementation is different, so your team will need be able to adjust readily to meet specific needs.
+Every implementation is different, so your team will need to be able to adjust readily to meet specific needs.
 Your unique business has its own contours, differing market conditions, and existing business practices giving shape to the task ahead.
 Every section of the business will have unique needs and issues to be addressed.

 Establish metrics to gauge ROI